cosmob3/code-journal/README.md

 TODO: Work on Navigation bar

 - For some reason I am having a hard with all the code that goes into a navigation bar.
 Trying to add an icon or image to navigaton bar.

+- Finished some very easy HTML so I can start playing around with some CSS

 ## January 21, 2022
 TODO: Watch yesterday's lesson